-Welcome to the third installment of a six part tutorial series on the recordlinkage python package.
+Welcome to the third installment of a five part tutorial series on the recordlinkage python package.
 Each tutorial will cover a specific stage of the data integration workflow.
 The topics and links for each tutorial are included below:

 1. Data Pre-processing

 3. Record Comparison